 - 1. Explain cognitive and behavioural models pertinent to children and adolescents and the research that supports them. - 2.
-Explain commonly used techniques and procedures of CBT.
+Explain commonly used techniques and procedures of CBT. - 3.
+Develop case formulations concerning child and adolescent clients using a cognitivebehavioural framework.

-- 3. Develop case formulations concerning individual patients using a cognitive-behavioural framework. - 4.
-Demonstrate proficiency in the use of behavioral techniques including behavioral activation, activity scheduling, graded task assignment, graded exposure, and relaxation training. - 5.
-Demonstrate proficiency in the use of cognitive techniques including thought records and other means to challenge distorted thinking. - 6.
-Demonstrate novice competency in the treatment of child and adolescent clients using cognitive-behaviour therapy by working with 2 clients over the academic year.
+- 4. Demonstrate proficiency in the implementation of behavioral techniques such as behavioral activation, activity scheduling, graded task assignment, graded exposure, and relaxation training. - 5.
+Demonstrate proficiency in the implementation of cognitive techniques such as thought records and other means to challenge distorted thinking. - 6.
+Demonstrate novice competency in the treatment of child and adolescent clients using cognitive-behaviour therapy by working with 1-2 clients over the academic year.
 This includes: collaborative empiricism, psychoeducation, session structuring, challenging negative thinking, self-instruction, Socratic method, homework assignment and therapeutic alliance in video-recorded sessions. - 7.
-Explain case formulations concerning individual patients in in session notes. - 8.
-Explain case formulations concerning individual patients in class presentations. - 9.
-Identify key ethical considerations associated with the use of cognitive-behaviour therapy and psychotherapy more generally with children and adolescents. - 10.
+Demonstrate competency in assessing and monitoring treatment process and progress. - 8.
+Demonstrates skill in effective written and verbal communication. - 9.
+Identify key ethical considerations in implementing cognitive-behaviour therapy and psychotherapy more generally with children and adolescents. - 10.
 Demonstrate professional and ethical behavior when working with children and adolescents in a therapeutic context. - 11.
-Engage in ways to prepare and benefit most from clinical supervision of therapy.
+Engage in ways to prepare for and benefit most from clinical supervision (both individual and group supervision). - 12.
+Self-reflect on own professional development (e.g., clinical goal setting and monitoring, exploration of strengths and areas for further development, self-awareness).